-Being a small school, we do not publicise numbers and the exact movement of children on and off the register for confidentiality reasons.
-The SENDCo reports to the governors at every FGB meeting on progress, new initiatives and the impact of the interventions in place.
+Being a small school we do not publicise numbers and the exact movement of children on and off the register for confidentiality reasons.
+The SENDCo/Inclusion Lead reports to the governors at every meeting on progress, new initiatives and the impact of the interventions in place.

 The school budget received from the Local Authority includes money for supporting pupils with SEND.
 The Executive Head teacher/Head of School then decides on the spending for SEND in consultation with school governors and based on the needs of pupils in the school.
-The school may receive an additional amount of 'top-up' funding for pupils with higher level needs and/or an Education Health Care Plan.
+The school may receive an additional amount of 'top-up' funding for pupils with higher level needs and/or have an Education Health Care Plan.

 The school will use its SEND funding in the most appropriate way to support your child.
 This support may include individual or small group teaching assistant support.
 All interventions are recorded with a start and end point so we can see how successful the interventions have been and the progress that has been made.
-The SENDCo discusses each child on a termly basis within pupil progress meetings with the SLT.
+The SENDCo & Inclusion Lead discusses each child on a termly basis within pupil progress meetings with the SLT.

 This is then used to inform the training needs of staff in school to support children on the SEND register.
-Over the last year, for example, training has taken place to improve the staff's understanding of Autism, Dyslexia and Speech and Language Needs, Reading, Maths support, Nurture, Lego Therapy and Sensory Circuits.
+Over the last year, for example, training has taken place to improve the staff's understanding of Precision Teaching, Dyslexia, adaptive teaching, inclusive practice in the classroom.
 SEND funding may also be used to purchase particular resources and interventions or support from other specialist support services.